projectcontour/contour/site/_guides/external-authorization.md

 The `ExtensionService` resource must be created in the same namespace as the services that it binds.
-This policy ensure that the creator of the `ExtensionService` also has the authority over those services.
+This policy ensures that the creator of the `ExtensionService` also has the authority over those services.

 ```bash